SystemsApproach/ops/preface.rst

 them.
-We acknowledge their contributions, with a special thank-you to Hyunsun Moon, Sean Condon, and HungWei Chiu for their significant contributions to Aether's control and management platform, and to Oguz Sunay for his influence on its overall architecture.
+We acknowledge their contributions, with a special thank-you to Hyunsun Moon, Sean Condon, and HungWei Chiu for their significant contributions to Aether's control and management platform, and to Oguz Sunay for his influence on its overall design.
 We will also happily thank, by name, anyone that provides feedback on early drafts of the manuscript.